DIDSR/HTT.home/assets/pages/deviceAdvice.md

 ---

 Here is a document of links pointing to FDA guidance documents and other forms of communication.
-It was compiled by googling CDRH regulatory buzz words.
+It was mostly compiled by googling CDRH regulatory buzz words.
 We hope this document is useful.
-Caveat to all: You won’t know what’s required for your submission until you ask, try, and succeed.
+Caveat to all: You won’t know what’s required for your submission until you ask.

 ## Pre-submission meeting